PaulCardoos/Discord-Bot/README.md

     'red'
     'blood'
 ```
-Lastly, if you want to see all the available features for the bot just simple run the following command
+Lastly, if you want to see all the available features for the bot, run the following command

 ```
 !help